 - United States of America

 To raise the standards of the bookkeeping profession by:

-- Providing a professional body for all Bookkeepers in New Zealand
+- Providing a professional body for all bookkeepers in New Zealand

-- Being a voice for the bookkeeping community
+- By advocating for the bookkeeping community

 Our core purpose

 The association exists to ensure bookkeepers are seen as professionals and to lobby on behalf of bookkeepers throughout New Zealand.

 - We are here to provide access and guidance to relevant resources

 - We are here to advocate for our members and lobby government